Studying online

 - Outcomes

-Students are able to (1) demonstrate an understanding of the key definitions of historic and maritime archaeology; (2) demonstrate a critical understanding of the dominant themes in historical and maritime archaeology; (3) demonstrate a critical understanding of the key forms of information available to historical and maritime archaeologists and the interpretive potential and challenge of historical sources in archaeological analysis; (4) describe, compare and contrast the various theoretical frameworks and methods used in historical and maritime archaeology; and (5) demonstrate an understanding of the ethical considerations involved in historical and maritime archaeology.
+Students are able to (1) understand the key terms, features, and definitions of historical and maritime archaeology.; (2) understand the dominant themes in global historical and maritime archaeology.; (3) analyse the key forms of information available to historical and maritime archaeologists and the interpretive potential and challenge of historical sources in archaeological analysis.; (4) evaluate various theoretical frameworks and methods used in historical and maritime archaeology.; (5) understand the specific ethical considerations involved in historical and maritime archaeology and heritage management.; and (6) evaluate the impact of climatic, physical, cultural, and environmental factors in the understanding of the settlement and occupation of Australia and the Indo-Pacific.

 - Assessment

-Indicative assessments in this unit are as follows: (1) essay; (2) tutorial assignment; and (3) tutorial activities & quizzes.
+Indicative assessments in this unit are as follows: (1) essay; (2) tutorial assignment; and (3) tutorial activities and/or quizzes.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.